HAL/NAL Regional Transport Aircraft: Development

+On 26 December 2024, it was reported that a Special-Purpose Vehicle (SPV) company will be established with stakeholders from both public and private sectors to develop and approve the design of India's first Commuter Aircraft with a range of 600-700 km.
+The SPV, to be formed under Section 8 of the Companies Act, will decide whether to proceed with the RTA-90 programme or initiate a "clean sheet design".
+The Ministry of Civil Aviation has sought approval from the Ministry of Finance to form the entity.
+The SPV will have a tenure of 5 years and will not receive initial funding but will be funded later as it crosses "clearly defined milestones".
+Later, a single company or a Joint Venture (JV) entity will be selected to manufacture the aircraft under the SPV's guidance.
+The project is a part of the Bharatiya Vayuyan Adhiniyam, 2024.
+The National Aerospace Laboratory (NAL) is already designing the RTA-90 aircraft which is to be manufactured by Hindustan Aeronautics Limited (HAL).

 Design

 The aircraft is claimed to offer 25% lower acquisition costs, 25% lower operating costs and 50% lower maintenance costs than existing turboprop regional aircraft.

 The 70-seat aircraft will have a range of 1,350 nm (2,500 km), and require a take-off field length and landing field length of 900m (2,950 ft).
 The aircraft would have a length of 28.6m and a wing-span of 29.4m.
 The aircraft would have a service ceiling of 30,000 ft, a cruising speed of 300kt, and the noise level would meet Stage 4 criteria.

 The cabin, which would be able to seat four abreast, would have a width of 3.01m and height of 3.35m.
-The cargo hold would have a volume of 25m³ (880 ft³).
+The cargo hold would have a volume of 25m³ (880 ft3).

 NAL is considering a composite airframe.
 The aircraft will be powered by two "next-generation turboprop engine".
 It would have an indigenous fly-by-wire control system, open distributed modular avionics, automatic dependence surveillance - broadcast navigation capabilities, and advanced displays.